Peter Berner: 2004–2009: The Einstein Factor and radio

-Berner returned to TV and the Australian Broadcasting Corporation in 2004 hosting the quiz show The Einstein Factor.
+Berner returned to TV and the Australian Broadcasting Corporation in 2004, hosting the quiz show The Einstein Factor.
 The series involved contestants playing against a panel of three celebrity experts on a range of topics, with Berner as the quizmaster.
 The Einstein Factor remained on air for six seasons and 244 episodes.
-The series finished in 2009.
+It ended in 2009.

-Also in 2004 Berner hosted the Australian Film Institute Awards.
+Also in 2004, Berner hosted the Australian Film Institute Awards.

 In 2007, Berner joined Southern Cross Austereo and was the breakfast host of The Cage on Triple M alongside Brigitte Duclos, James Brayshaw, Matt Parkinson and Mike Fitzpatrick.
-The breakfast show was networked in Sydney, Melbourne and Brisbane till 2009.
-During this time Berner also had his on one man radio show on the Triple M network; The Peter Berner Experiment was on air from 2008–2009.
+The breakfast show was networked in Sydney, Melbourne and Brisbane util 2009.
+During this time Berner also had his own one-man radio show on the Triple M network; The Peter Berner Experiment was on air from 2008 to 2009.

-After some years away from the comedy festival scene, Berner returned with his one-man stand-up show Bernerland, which premiered at the Melbourne International Comedy Festival in 2007 and in 2008 performed at the Adelaide Fringe Festival in 2008.
+After some years away from the comedy festival scene, Berner returned with his one-man stand-up show Bernerland, which premiered at the Melbourne International Comedy Festival in 2007.
+In 2008, he performed the show at the Adelaide Fringe Festival in 2008.

-In 2008 Berner co-wrote and hosted The Loaded Brush on Australian Broadcasting Corporation.
-The documentary explored Berner's passion for the craft of painting and consisted of video diaries Berner filmed of himself painting his own self-portrait for the Archibald Prize, as well as interviews with other artists who had previously entered the Archibald.
+In 2008, Berner co-wrote and hosted The Loaded Brush on Australian Broadcasting Corporation.
+The documentary explored his passion for the craft of painting, and consisted of video diaries Berner filmed of himself painting his own self-portrait for the Archibald Prize, as well as interviews with other artists who had previously entered the Archibald competition.

 2010–2014: You Have Been Watching and art exhibitions

-Berner returned to TV screens in 2011 hosting You Have Been Watching on The Comedy Channel on Foxtel.
+Berner returned to TV screens in 2011, hosting You Have Been Watching on The Comedy Channel on Foxtel.
 Based on the U.K. series of the same name, You Have Been Watching is a quiz show on the topic of television, featuring a panel of three celebrity guests and Berner as the quizmaster.
-The series premiered on 17 February 2011 and lasted one series.
+It premiered on 17 February 2011 and lasted one series.

-In 2011 Berner exhibited a solo show of his paintings at Gallery@28 in Sydney, Australia.
-His paintings were abstract portraits of lonely figures, using oils, past crayons and pencil.
+In 2011, Berner exhibited a solo show of his paintings at Gallery@28 in Sydney, Australia.
+His paintings were abstract portraits of lonely figures, using oils, pastel crayons and pencil.

-In 2013 Berner joined the third series of The Celebrity Apprentice Australia on the Nine Network.
-Peter was the second celebrity contestant to be fired by Mark Bouris on the show and he raised AUD$10,000 for his nominated charity ChildFund Australia.
+In 2013, Berner joined the third series of The Celebrity Apprentice Australia on the Nine Network.
+He was the second celebrity contestant to be fired by Mark Bouris on the show, and he raised AUD$10,000 for his nominated charity, ChildFund Australia.

 Berner performed at the Brisbane Comedy Festival in 2014.